rst/UmbrellaToday/README.md

 Umbrella Today Web app by thoughtbot

-Original Java version written at a Boston Android hackfest; typed by Matt Horan Rewritten in Scala (with Positronic Net) by Robert Thau
+Original Java version written at a Boston Android hackfest; typed by Matt Horan.

+Rewritten in Scala (with Positronic Net) by Robert Thau